Moira Dunbar: Career

-In 1952 she joined the Defence Research Board in the position of Scientific Staff Officer in the Arctic Research Section.
+In 1952 she joined the Defence Research Board in the position of scientific staff officer in the Arctic Research Section.
 She specialized in sea-ice and navigation through frozen Arctic waters.
-In 1954, she applied to join the crew of scientists on a Royal Canadian Navy icebreaker travelling to the Arctic, but her request was denied as women could not be allowed on Royal Naval vessels.
-In spite of Dunbar’s extensive qualifications, she experienced gender-based discrimination; initially being unable to take part in air and sea expeditions that were usually male only events.
+In 1954, she applied to join the crew of scientists on a Royal Canadian Navy icebreaker travelling to the Arctic, but her request was denied as women were not then allowed on Royal Naval vessels.
+In spite of Dunbar’s extensive qualifications, she experienced gender-based discrimination; initially being unable to take part in air and sea expeditions that were usually male-only undertakings.
 She continued her requests until being given permission to join an icebreaker with the Department of Transport in 1955.
 She served on numerous icebreakers and spent 560 hours on Royal Canadian Air Force aircraft, studying ice formations in the High Arctic.
-While upon the icebreakers, she utilized sideways-looking radar for airborne reconnaissance, figuring out how the ice moved through the process of photographing the ice at different times during the days and year.
+While upon the icebreakers, she utilized sideways-looking radar for airborne reconnaissance, examining how the ice moved through the process of photographing the ice at different times during the days and year.
 Her analysis of the ice conditions and measurement of the various pictures allowed her to determine the ice's position at different times of the year.

 Dunbar went on many research excursions varying from flying with the RCAF to traveling on icebreakers.
 The combined knowledge and experience she gained enabled her to publish numerous papers on Arctic sea-ice, such as the 1956 paper she co-authored with RCAF navigator Keith Greenaway titled Arctic Canada from the Air.
 Dunbar and Greenway's book was the first civilian airborne geological survey of its kind and is considered essential material in the fields of Arctic and sea-ice science.
 In her other papers, Dunbar studied the use of radar remote-sensing in sea-ice research, promoted the standardization of sea-ice terminology, and wrote historical accounts of Arctic exploration.
 She investigated icebreaking methods in the Soviet Union and Finland in 1964, and was an adviser to the Canadian Defence Research Board's Arctic hovercraft trials in 1966–1969.

 In 1976 while Dunbar was studying the use of radar remote sensing equipment to study the Arctic ice, she, in conjunction with the Royal Navy, used radar to map the Arctic ice surface and subsurface.
 While Dunbar flew overhead laser-profiling the topography of the Arctic ice surface, HMS Sovereign radar-mapped the underside of the same surface.

-Isobel Moira Dunbar retired in 1978, running a hobby farm and volunteering as a local historian.
+Dunbar retired in 1978, running a hobby farm and volunteering as a local historian.